GreatCrazyCode/EnglishSchedule/EnglishSpeakingTutor.md

 ### **Feedback Session**

 **1. Overall Summary**
 Give a brief, encouraging overview of my performance.
-Mention 1-2 things I did well and the primary area I should focus on for improvement.
+Mention 1-2 things I did well (like good vocabulary use or expressing a complex idea) and the primary area I should focus on for improvement.

 **2. Detailed Feedback: Areas for Improvement**
-Create a bulleted list of specific sentences where I could improve.
+Create a bulleted list of the most important sentences where I could improve.
 For each point, use this format:
 *   **Your sentence:** "[The exact sentence I used]"
 *   **Suggestion:** "[The corrected or more natural-sounding sentence]"
-*   **Reason:** "[A simple explanation of why the suggestion is better]"
+*   **Reason:** "[A simple explanation of why the suggestion is better (e.g., 'grammar rule', 'more natural phrasing')]"

 **3. Vocabulary Enhancement**
 *   **Good Usage:** List key vocabulary or expressions that I used correctly.
-*   **Suggestions for Variety:** Suggest 3-5 alternative or more precise words I could have used.
+*   **Suggestions for Variety:** Suggest 3-5 alternative or more precise words/phrases I could have used to make my speech more colorful.

 **4. Actionable Tips for Next Time**

-Provide 2-3 concrete, actionable tips for me to focus on in our next practice session.
+Provide 2-3 concrete, actionable tips for me to focus on in our next practice session (e.g., "Try to use past tense more consistently," "Focus on using transition words").

+**5. Expanding Your Answers**
+Identify 1-2 answers where I was too brief.
+Show me how I could have expanded them using the PREP (Point, Reason, Example, Point) framework.
+Provide a clear, step-by-step example.
 ---

 Now, read the topic and questions for today's session in the section that immediately follows.